Superior general of the Society of Jesus: Titles

 The formal title in Latin is Praepositus Generalis, which may fairly be rendered as "superior general" or even, "president general".
 The term is like that of military usage (and Ignatius of Loyola had a military background) which is derived from "general", as opposed to "particular".
 This usage is consistent with other Catholic religious orders, like the Dominicans' "master general", Franciscans' "minister general", Carthusians' "prior general", and with civil posts such as Postmaster General and Attorney General.
 The Jesuits are organized into provinces, each with a provincial superior, (usually referred to as the "Father Provincial" or just "Provincial"), with the head of the order being the "general superior", for the whole organization.
 As a major superior, the Superior General is styled "Very Reverend".

-Black Pope
+Black pope

-"Black Pope" is an unofficial designation given to the position of Superior General of the Order of the Jesuits.
-The name follows from his leadership of the largest Catholic, male religious order and from the colour of the plain black cassock worn by members of the Society, including the Superior General.
-This may have originated from a past concern (most prominent around the 16th and 17th centuries) among Protestant European countries concerning the relative power of the Jesuits within the Roman Catholic Church, and partly because the Superior General, like the Pope, is elected for life.
+"Black pope" is an unofficial designation given to the position of Superior General of the Order of the Jesuits, which are the largest Catholic, male religious order.
+The name follows from the colour of the plain black cassock worn by members of the Society, including the Superior General, in contrast with the white garb of the pope.
+This may have originated from a past concern (most prominent around the 16th and 17th centuries) among Protestant European countries concerning the relative power of the Jesuits within the Roman Catholic Church, and partly because the Superior General, like the pope, is elected for life.